 The Meadoway has three active social media channels including Facebook, Twitter and Instagram.
-In 2021, social media presence was pulled back to reflect implementation priorities.
-A commitment to undertake one post per platform per week was made to continue Meadoway messaging.
-Social media content generally include educational information on native species found in The Meadoway, project updates and milestones, sharing resources and sharing messaging of environmental significant days (e.g., Earth hour, Pollinator week, etc.).
+In 2021, social media presence was pulled back to reflect implementation priorities however key project updates continue to be featured.

+Social media content generally includes educational information on native species found in The Meadoway, project updates and milestones, restoration techniques, and sharing resources and messaging of environmental significant days (e.g., Earth hour, Pollinator week, etc.).
 The Meadoway social media channels also engage in tagging other like-minded organizations to boost the reach of The Meadoway brand.